lestajs/gists/README.md

 ## Creation

-Create a gist at gist.github.com using this description format: "Short summary #lestajs #yourtag #anothertag".
+Create a gist at gist.github.com using this description format: "Short summary. #lestajs #yourtag #anothertag".
 > You can add the full details in the first comment.

 ## Blacklist